Who are we?

 Since 2007 we have published details of ESOL classes in Newham.
 In 2015 we created an online directory with the help of a volunteer.

 In 2019 we started to change the way ESOL learners are assessed and placed in Newham, working towards a single point of assessment and centralised database.
 This meant learners could find the right course more easily.
 A single database would provide much-needed information about demand and provision, leading to more effective use of resources.
 Newham’s Entry to ESOL was funded until June 2020 by the Ministry of Housing, Communities and Local Government’s Integration Fund.
 We had enough funding to continue until the end of September but were unable to secure funding beyond this.

 Newham ESOL Exchange also runs meetings and events for anyone with an interest in ESOL.
 We organise training for ESOL tutors and create resources and factsheets.
 During Covid-19 our events and workshops have been paused.

 We deliver projects to enhance the experience of ESOL learners.
 In 2019-20 we ran a Heritage Lottery funded project called Your Heritage and Mine, that engaged learners in creating resources for ESOL classes around shared heritage.
 Due to Covid-19 this project was paused and re-started in September with online workshops.
-This project completes at the end of November and will leave a legacy of resources for ESOL tutors.
-Contact us to find out more on firstname.lastname@example.org
+It has now completed and leaves a legacy of resources for ESOL tutors.
+Contact us to find out more on email@example.com

 How can you get involved?

 Sign up to our mailing list here to receive emails about our events, projects and training.
 Or contact Anne Crisp who facilitates the Exchange, at firstname.lastname@example.org